anthonyborriello/Fast-Python-Mail/README.md

-# Fast Python Mail (FPM)
+# Fast Python Mail (fpmail)

-Fast Python Mail (FPM) is a simple Python script designed to swiftly send emails with attachments.
+Fast Python Mail (fpmail) is a simple Python script designed to swiftly send emails with attachments.
 It offers a hassle-free solution for sending emails and is well-suited for non-commercial projects, making it ideal for personal or small-scale use.

 ## Features